Naom-Roads/naomi-tech-challenge-master/README.md

 - **Improvement**: Currently the POST /metrics endpoint is unsecured.
 Add some sort of authentication, could be a shared static api_key parameter.
 (Needs Review)

  <!--
  # Implemented Devise, user can sign up, sign in and log out.
-Authenticity token is created during signin and is destroyed at sign out.
+Authenticity token is created during sign-in and is destroyed at sign out.
 Created a user table to store user sign in data.  -->

 - **Improvement**: Add the rack-attack gem to throttle POST /metrics to 1 request per minute per IP address.
 (DONE)